-5.3.71 Verification of the information obtained must be based on reliable and independent sources - which might either be a document or documents produced by the customer, or electronically by the firm, or by a combination of both.
+Regulation 28(18)(b) 5.3.72 Verification of the information obtained must be based on reliable sources, independent of the customer - which might either be a document or documents produced by the customer, or electronically by the firm, or by a combination of both.
+Documents issued or made available by an official body are regarded as independent of the customer, even if they are provided or made available to the firm by the customer.
 Where business is conducted face-to-face, firms should see originals of any documents involved in the verification.
 Customers should be discouraged from sending original valuable documents by post.